Agnes Yewande Savage: Medical career and legacy

 Savage faced gender and racial institutional barriers in her career.
 After graduation, she joined the colonial service in the Gold Coast (present-day Ghana) as a Junior Medical Officer.
 Though better qualified than most of her male counterparts, she received fewer benefits.
+Two examples of this was being paid a lot less and having to live in the servants quarters.

 In 1931, she was recruited by the headmaster of Achimota College.
 At the urging of the headmaster, Alec Garden Fraser, the colonial government gave her a better contract.
 She was with Achimota for four years as a medical officer and a teacher.
 While at Achimota, she came into contact with Susan de Graft-Johnson when the latter was the Girls' School Prefect.
 Johnson regularly worked with Savage at the sick bay, and later went on to also study medicine at the University of Edinburgh, becoming Ghana's first female medical doctor.
 Another West African woman, a medical pioneer, who studied at both Achimota and Edinburgh was Matilda J. Clerk, who became the first Ghanaian woman to win a university merit scholarship, the second female doctor in Ghana and the fourth West African woman to train as a physician.

-After Achimota, Savage went back to the colonial medical service and was given a better concession, in charge of the infant welfare clinics, associated with Korle Bu Hospital in Accra.
+In 1945, after Achimota, Savage went back to the colonial medical service and was given a better concession, in charge of the infant welfare clinics, associated with Korle Bu Hospital in Accra.
 Concurrently, she was appointed the assistant medical officer of the maternity department of the hospital and warden of the nurses' hostel.
 At Korle-Bu, she supervised the establishment of a training school for nurses, Korle-Bu Nurses Training College, where a ward was named in her honour.

 Death

-Savage retired relatively early due to "physical and psychological exhaustion" in 1947 and spent the remainder of her life in Scotland raising her niece and nephew.
+Savage retired relatively early due to "physical and psychological exhaustion" in 1947 and spent the remainder of her life in Scotland raising her niece and nephew Margaret and Mike.
+Her residence was in Frithsden Copse, and she lived with her friend Esther Appleyard (who had been the Chief Education Officer in Ghana).
 She died following a stroke, in St Paul's Hospital, Hemel Hempstead, England, on 7 September 1964, aged 58.

+Other facts

+A Nigerian author by the name of Emeka 'Ed' Keazor who wrote the book 120 Great Nigerians You Never Knew mentions that Agnes "'left one of the greatest legacies for Nigerian women by becoming the first Nigerian female to graduate as a medical doctor.
+Thousands have followed in her footsteps, but her outstanding academic achievements, her pedigree, and the quality of her work stand out'.